souvikmaji/calendly/README.md

 +-----------------+                                                  +-----------------+
 ```

+### Assumptions
+- The user can set availability and schedule meetings for any time in the future not in the past.
+- Authentication & authorization is someone else's responsibility (ex: API Gateway).
+- Users are already existing in the system, sign up might be implemented in a different service.
+- Timezone handling is the responsibility of the frontend.
+The backend saves all timestamps in epoch timestamp.
+- There is no daylight saving time handling.

 ## Future Improvements
 - Add authentication and authorization (one user should not be able to set availability of another user).